ahmadhabibi14/personal-web/content/about.md

 #### What I'm doing now

-* Waiting to go to college, I couldn't be patient
+-   Going to college.
+Yes !! everyday, as a student
-* Enjoying life
+-   Enjoying life
-* Learning Reactjs
-* Looking for new video games to play
+-   Looking for good taste music to listen

 #### Random Facts

-* I like memes, feels like can't live without memes
+-   I like memes
-* My favorite anime is Detective Conan
+-   My favorite anime is Detective Conan